ASD-Blueprint/desktop.gov.au/program/engagement/engagement.md

     * Undertake a 4-8 week [discovery phase]() to greater understand strategy, the ICT environment, risks, and processes, and understand the agency's business readiness to use the blueprint.
     * Undertake a [change management and planning]() phase to transition to using the blueprint from a people, change, and process perspective.
-    * Undertake a [change management and planning]() phase to transition to using the blueprint from a people, change, and process perspective.
-    * Discontinue engagement with the PU and manage their own ICT services under a 'Do It Yourself'
+    * Discontinue engagement with the PU and manage their own ICT services under a ['Do It Yourself' model](/faq.md).

     The DTA will provide a [Letter of Intent]() to formalise the agreement.
 ---